For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 - Upload face photo (crop to just face)

-- Finds other instances online
+- Finds other instances online (open web only — no social media)

-- Results include: social media, news articles, websites
+- Results include: news articles, blogs, image-hosting sites

-- ⚠️ Privacy implications - use responsibly
+- ⚠️ Privacy implications — use only with documented legal basis

 Search4Faces (social media specific):